 Don’t be afraid to ask.
 In the American culture, asking questions or asking for help is viewed as a positive action.
 “There’s no such thing as a stupid question,” means there is no need to apologize for needing help.
 Asking questions shows that you’re interested in the other person’s point of view; asking for help gives others the opportunity to feel valuable and useful.
 Don’t be shy: ask!

 Get a bank account that can offer convenience and flexibility.
 Hills Bank is the only financial institution authorized by the University for campus banking.
 Here are a few reasons to consider Hills Bank for your banking needs:

-- We offer convenient locations at the Iowa Memorial Union, University of Iowa Hospitals and Clinics, and downtown Iowa City in the Old Capitol Town Center as well as offering over 20 free Hills Bank ATMs* on the University of Iowa campus.
+- We offer convenient locations at the Iowa Memorial Union, University of Iowa Hospitals and Clinics, and downtown Iowa City in the Old Capitol Town Center as well as offering over 20 free Hills Bank ATMs (The owner of a non-Hills Bank ATM may surchage, but that’s their fee not ours!) on the University of Iowa campus.

 - We offer Visa® Credit Cards with an application process that is easy and fast.
 When used responsibly, credit cards help establish credit history and a good credit score.
 You can make online purchases anywhere Visa® is accepted both in stores and online, and it offers convenience while traveling.
 You can even customize yours with a picture of your family or friends at HillsBank.com/PicturePerfect.